thinkful-ei-quail/lucasB-bookmarks-app/README.md

 Check all validations in the API documentation (e.g. title and url field required) I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

-(Extension feature - optional) I can edit the rating and description of a bookmark in my list